 Despite the lockdown restrictions in place, your bins will still be collected, and we're still able to answer your calls.
 Stay safe, stay home and if you go out for any of the 6 reasons, remember your mask.

-Your rates notice lists multiple valuations used in a variety of ways to determine your rates and levies.
-The main valuation figure is the Capital Improved Value (CIV).
+Your rates notice lists multiple valuations that are used in a variety of ways to determine your rates and levies.
+The main valuation figure is the capital improved value (CIV).

-The value shown on your rates notice is the value of the property at 1 January of this year.
-All properties in Banyule and across Victoria will be revalued each year by the Valuer-General Victoria.
+The value shown on your notice is the value of the property at 1 January of this year.

 This process can take up to 4 months, and does not suspend your rates owed in the interim.